Trimbak15/fullstack_app/README.md

 * Next_Auth - It gives us DefaultSession just as JWT token.
 It is used for log in functionality only.

-* By this project completion we will be able to handle the NextAuth , Type Scipt , NextJS and the Crusial concept in the IT market Video streaming.
+* By this project completion we will be able to handle the NextAuth , Type Script , NextJS and the Crusial concept in the IT market Video streaming.